arkq/bluez-alsa/README.md

 ### bluealsa-aplay

 It is possible to create Bluetooth-powered speaker using BlueALSA.
-For this it is required to forward the audio signal from the BlueALSA capture PCM to some other playback PCM (e.g. build-in audio card).
+For this it is required to forward the audio signal from the BlueALSA capture PCM to some other playback PCM (e.g. built-in audio card).
 In order to simplify this task, BlueALSA includes a program called `bluealsa-aplay`, which acts as a simple BlueALSA player.
 Connect your Bluetooth device (e.g. smartphone) and do as follows:

 ```sh
 bluealsa-aplay XX:XX:XX:XX:XX:XX
 ```

-For details of command-line options to `bluealsa-aplay`, consult the [bluealsa-aplay man page](./doc/bluealsa-aplay.1.rst).
+For details of command-line options to `bluealsa-aplay`, consult the [bluealsa-aplay manual page](./doc/bluealsa-aplay.1.rst).
 There are also some articles on the [bluez-alsa wiki](https://github.com/Arkq/bluez-alsa/wiki) giving examples of its use.

 The list of available BlueALSA PCMs (provided by connected Bluetooth devices with audio